BryanHaley/git-linestats-widget/README.md

 You'll also need git installed and on the PATH, which you presumably should already if you have a git repository.

-Lastly, you'll need tkinter installed.
-You can install this with your package manager on Linux, or the installation exe on Windows.

 # Usage